 How to Deploy¶

 You can deploy to:

-- Further deployment options which are in development.
-For information on these options and their stage of development, see the table below.
+- Other available DAML ledgers.
+For information on these options and their stage of development, see the tables below.

 To deploy a DAML project to a ledger, you will need the ledger’s hostname (or IP) and the port number for the gRPC Ledger API.
 The default port number is 6865.
 Then, inside your DAML project folder, run the following command, taking care to substitute the ledger’s hostname and port for